Turkey brands Israel’s claims over Gaza hospital blast “#FakeNews”

 Ahead of the Biden visit, Turkish President Recep Tayyip Erdogan, offering no evidence, called the explosion "the latest example of Israeli attacks devoid of the most basic human values".

-As bne IntelliNews reported on October 11, Erdogan has been accused of warning Israel not to commit war crimes such as killing children and destroying civilian infrastructure includig power grids, potable water stations and schools, while committing those very crimes himself by ordering brutal attacks on Syrian-Kurdish occupied areas of northeastern Syria.
+As bne IntelliNews reported on October 11, Erdogan has been accused of warning Israel not to commit war crimes such as killing children and destroying civilian infrastructure such as power grids, potable water stations and schools, while committing those very crimes himself by ordering brutal attacks on Syrian-Kurdish occupied areas of northeastern Syria.

 Turks marched with Palestinian flags and chanted slogans denouncing Israel in at least a dozen Turkish cities.
 An angry rally formed outside the Israeli embassy in the capital Ankara.
 Police, meanwhile, used pepper spray and water cannon to disperse thousands of protesters who attempted to enter the compound of Israel's consulate in Istanbul.
 Five people were detained.